etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 People coming from Java tend to turn everything into a class.
-That's probably because Java heavily enforces OOP paradigm.
-Python programmers enjoy a freedom of picking programming model that is best suited for the task.
+That's probably because Java heavily enforces the OOP paradigm.
+Python programmers enjoy a freedom of picking a programming model that is best suited for the task.

 Choice of object-based implementation looks reasonable to me when